Mycorrhiza: Disease, drought and salinity resistance and its correlation to mycorrhizae

 Mycorrhizal plants are often more resistant to diseases, such as those caused by microbial soil-borne pathogens.
 These associations have been found to assist in plant defense both above and belowground.
 Mycorrhizas have been found to excrete enzymes that are toxic to soil borne organisms such as nematodes.
 More recent studies have shown that mycorrhizal associations result in a priming effect of plants that essentially acts as a primary immune response.
 When this association is formed a defense response is activated similarly to the response that occurs when the plant is under attack.
 As a result of this inoculation, defense responses are stronger in plants with mycorrhizal associations.

-AMF was also significantly correlated with soil biological fertility variables such as soil microbial communities and associated disease suppressiveness.
-Thus, ecosystem services provided by AMF may depend on the soil microbiome.
-Furthermore, AMF was significantly correlated with soil physical variable, but only with water level and not with aggregate stability. and are also more resistant to the effects of drought.

-The significance of arbuscular mycorrhizal fungi includes alleviation of salt stress and its beneficial effects on plant growth and productivity.
-Although salinity can negatively affect arbuscular mycorrhizal fungi, many reports show improved growth and performance of mycorrhizal plants under salt stress conditions.
+Ecosystem services provided by mycorrhizal fungi may depend on the soil microbiome.
+Furthermore, mycorrhizal fungi was significantly correlated with soil physical variable, but only with water level and not with aggregate stability and can lead also to more resistant to the effects of drought.
+Moreover, the significance of mycorrhizal fungi also includes alleviation of salt stress and its beneficial effects on plant growth and productivity.
+Although salinity can negatively affect mycorrhizal fungi, many reports show improved growth and performance of mycorrhizal plants under salt stress conditions.